Core Concepts

 Therefore, at all times before maturity, PT trades at some discount to the Underlying, meaning claims to fixed amounts of the underlying asset in the future can be bought at a known discounted price today.
 This creates an implied fixed interest rate.

 As time goes on if the implied rate does not change, price will appreciate in underlying terms until it reaches parity at maturity.
 An easy way to think about this is that the Principal Token is chomping up more value as there are fewer and fewer future yield payments priced into the yield token.

-If the Yield token was worth four upcoming 0.5% monthly payments until maturity last month, and the Principal was worth 1 underlying minus the cost of a yield token—then this month the Yield token is only worth three more 0.5% monthly payments and the Principal token is worth 1 underlying minus that.
+If the Yield token was worth four upcoming monthly payments that the market thinks will be 0.5% each until maturity last month, and the Principal was worth 1 underlying minus the cost of a yield token—then this month the Yield token is only worth three more 0.5% monthly payments and the Principal token is worth 1 underlying minus that.
 All else equal, the Yield token should be worth less now, and the Principal token should be worth more.

 # Implied Rate

 The discount between the PT and the underlying (or, the amount of underlying that can be bought with one underlying today) always implies a specific rate of return.

 As an example, lets say 1 stETH buys 1.05 sP-wstETH with a maturity 1 year from today.
 By buying the 1.05 sP-wstETH you are guaranteeing your ability to turn those in for 1.05 stETH worth of wstETH next year and locking in a 5% return on your stETH.
 A fixed return, if you will.